plotly/plotly.github.io/_posts/financial/2017-03-08-OHLC-Chart.md

       img: "![Chart Type](../static/images/ohlc-chart/ohlc-chart-type.png)"
     - copy: "Next, select 'X', 'Open', 'High', 'Low' and 'Close' values from the dropdown menus.
 This will create the OHLC trace as seen below."
       img: "![Add values](../static/images/ohlc-chart/ohlc-values.png)"
+    - copy: "In OHLC chart, the tip of the lines represent the 'Low' and 'High' values and the horizontal segments represent the 'Open' and 'Close' values."
+    - copy: "Note that the OHLC trace is described in two color variants, one for the increasing trace and the other for decreasing trace."
+    - copy: "The sample points where the 'Close' value is higher than the 'Open' value are said to be increasing, while the sample points where the 'Close' value is lower than the 'Open' value are said to be decreasing.
+The color styles for the increasing and decreasing can be set under the 'Style' menu which will be discussed in the next step."

  - title: Style a Chart
    sub-steps: